Anglo-Iraqi Treaty of 1930

 The Anglo-Iraqi Treaty of 1930 was a treaty of alliance between the United Kingdom of Great Britain and Northern Ireland and the British-Mandate-controlled administration of the Hashemite Kingdom of Iraq.
-The treaty was between the governments of George V of the United Kingdom and Faisal I of Iraq.
+The treaty was between the governments of George V the United Kingdom and Faisal I of Iraq.
 High Commissioner Francis Humphrys signed for the United Kingdom and Prime Minister Nuri as-Said signed for Iraq.
 The 1930 treaty was based upon an earlier Anglo-Iraqi Treaty of 1922 but took into account Iraq's increased importance to British interests given new oil finds made in 1927.

 Background

 During the Mesopotamian campaign of the First World War, the British Army (alongside troops from the Commonwealth), fighting on the side of Allies, defeated the forces of the Ottoman Empire, fighting on the side the Central Powers.
 After the end of the First World War, British troops remained in the region which became the Kingdom of Iraq.
 In 1920, after the Ottoman Empire was partitioned, the United Kingdom formally established control over what was to become Iraq under a mandate from the League of Nations.

 The Kingdom of Iraq began with the coronation of King Faisal I on 23 August 1921.
 The 1930 treaty provided a path towards nominal independence for Iraq two years later at the termination of the mandate and upon the entry of Iraq itself as a member of the League of Nations.
 The main purpose of the treaty was to give the British a variety of commercial and military rights within the country after independence.